Borough of Basildon: Roads

-Three primary routes are within the district.
-The A127 goes through its centre, the A13 goes through the south-east at Pitsea.
-Both these primary routes connect the district with Greater London and Southend-on-Sea.
-At Bowers Gifford at a terminus of the A13's primary status there is a junction with the beginning of primary status for the A130 with runs along a small section of the western boundary of the district.
-The A130 connects the district with Chelmsford.
-The A129 is the major road link between Billericay and Wickford, which are linked via A-Roads to the urban area of Basildon, Pitsea and Laindon by the A176 and the A132, respectively.
+The A13 and A127 both connect the district with Greater London and Southend-on-Sea.
+In Bowers Gifford, at a terminus of the A13's primary status, there is a junction with the beginning of primary status for the A130, which runs along a small section of the western boundary of the district.

-Freedom of the Borough
+Freedom of the borough

 The following people and military units have received the Freedom of the Borough of Basildon.